yankay/scala-tour/scala-tour.md

 ```

 ### Remote Actor
-Actor is concurrent model, it can be also used for distribute computing.
+Actor is not only a concurrency model, it can also be used for distributed computing.
-This example is to build an EchoServer with Actor.
+This example builds an EchoServer using an Actor.
-Then it creates a client with Akka URL to route.
+Then it creates a client to access the Akka URL.
-The usage method is the same with normal actor.
+The usage is the same as with a normal Actor.

 ```
 import akka.actor.{ Actor, ActorSystem, Props }